Jetchisel/sandbox/README.md

 captured with just **history 1** because all of the shellrc files is being re-read/sourced.

-With the limited info that is being shown in the **history** command, there is not much to go on, so we resort to some work arounds and hacks just to fill in some info in the sqlite3 tables.
+With the limited info that is being shown in the **history 2** command, there is not much to go on, so we resort to some work arounds and hacks just to fill in some info in the sqlite3 tables (history and directories).

 ----
 ### Example of sdb commands.